Peer Support for Breastfeeding Online Course(s) & Continuing Education

 There are challenges to getting Peer Counselor hospital visits started.
 It may not be as easy to get your foot in the door as you would think.
 We will discuss some of the red tape situations you may encounter as you start trying to set up hospital visits.
 Adding hospital visits to your Peer Counselor activities can have a positive impact on your Peer Counselor Program and increase breastfeeding rates for your area.

-Tamara Drenttel Brand, IBCLC, holds an MA in Near Eastern Studies from the University of Arizona and a Master’s in Public Health (MPH) from the American University of Beirut.
-An American by birth, but an expat in practice – she spent 10 years in the Middle East, where she worked as a public health practitioner, maternal and child health consultant and an IBCLC.
-She has had the privilege of working with breastfeeding dyads from all over the world in both in private practice and as a La Leche League Leader.
-In 2011, she founded and still actively facilitates “Mama 2 Mama Beirut Breastfeeding Support,” the largest breastfeeding peer support network in the Middle East.
+Tamara Drenttel Brand holds an MA in Near Eastern Studies from the University of Arizona and a Master’s in Public Health (MPH) from the American University of Beirut.
+She spent 10 years in the Middle East, where she worked as a public health practitioner, infant and maternal health consultant and an IBCLC.
+She has supported breastfeeding dyads from all over the world both in private practice and as a volunteer.
+In 2011, she founded and still actively facilitates “Mama 2 Mama Beirut Breastfeeding Support,” the largest breastfeeding peer support network in the Middle East (currently at 25k+ members).
+Additionally, she founded Galactablog, a professional group for lactation specialists and those aspiring-to-be (currently at 4.7k+ members) and has authored several articles for La Leche League’s monthly leader publications in both the Middle East and Ireland.

 Breastfeeding rates are exceptionally low in Lebanon.
 Only 40% of mothers exclusively breastfed through the first month and 2.4% continued to exclusively breastfeed between 4 and 5 months.
 In 2012, I developed, implemented and evaluated a pilot Breastfeeding Peer Counselor (BPC) Training Program in Beirut, Lebanon.
 I chose this format since BPCs are adaptable to local contexts and studies have shown that that improve rates of breastfeeding initiation, duration, and exclusivity in a variety of settings and across diverse populations.